Bio, Making my work, Resume > Making my work

 While nature was never the subject of my work while living in Hawaii, since moving to New York City, all my work has been based on nature.
 My main inspiration comes from qualities of water, rock, earth, atmosphere, light, and vegetation that I remember from my childhood in Hawaii or that I now experience throughout the seasons in New York.
 My work is also informed by my love of Asian ink painting (in particular, Shitao, Fu Baoshi, and the Rinpa school), Middle-Eastern manuscript painting (in particular, the Safavid period), and European landscape painting (in particular, the works of Caspar David Friedrich, John Constable, and Emil Nolde).
 Three late twentieth-century artists who have been especially important to me are Joan Mitchell, Willem de Kooning, and Richard Diebenkorn.

 I find it natural (and in fact necessary) to move back and forth between representation and abstraction in monotype and mixed media.
 Studying and depicting the forms, lines, rhythms, and atmosphere found in nature inform my abstract language.
 The processes and ideas that I continually develop doing my abstract work give me tools that I use when I return to representational work.

-I recently began to make books.
-They are hand-made, one-of-a-kind books comprising related mixed-media works.
-Finding or creating the relationships between contiguous works and the rhythm of the book as a whole is an exciting new dimension for me.
+In 2017, I began to make books.
+They are hand-made, one-of-a-kind books comprising related works.
+Sequencing the images is an exciting new dimension for me.
 The fact that the images can be viewed and handled close up, without framing, in an intimate setting is important to me.
 It brings the viewer closer to the way I experience my work myself.
 It is also in keeping with the Asian album painting and Middle-Eastern manuscript painting that I love.